ziedtuihri/Monstache_Elasticsearch_Mongodb/README.md

 A replica set is a group of mongod instances that maintain the same data set.
 A replica set contains several data bearing nodes and optionally one arbiter node.<br>
 Of the data bearing nodes, one and only one member is deemed the primary node, while the other nodes are deemed secondary nodes.<br>
 The primary node receives all write operations. <br>
 A replica set can have only one primary capable of confirming writes with { w: "majority" } write concern; although in some circumstances, another mongod instance may transiently believe itself to also be primary.
 [1] The primary records all changes to its data sets in its operation log, i.e. oplog.
-For more information on primary node operation, see Replica Set Primary. see :<br>
+For more information on primary node operation, see Replica Set Primary.<br>
+see :<br>
 https://docs.mongodb.com/manual/core/replica-set-primary/<br>
 https://docs.mongodb.com/manual/reference/program/mongod/#bin.mongod<br>